Edward Bonney

 Edward William Bonney (August 26, 1807 – February 4, 1864) was a 19th-century adventurer, miller, hotel keeper, city planner, counterfeiter, livery stable keeper, bounty hunter, private detective, postmaster, merchant, soldier, and author.
-He is best known for his undercover work in exposing the "Banditti of the Prairie", resulting from his investigation of the torture-murder of noted Illinois pioneer and frontiersman, Colonel George Davenport.
+He is best known for his undercover work in exposing the "Banditti of the Prairie", resulting from his investigation of the torture-murder of noted Illinois pioneer and frontiersman Colonel George Davenport.

 Early life

-Edward William Bonney was born and raised in Hittsboro, Essex County, New York.
+Edward William Bonney was born in Essex County, New York.
+His father, Jethro May Bonney, a soldier, was stationed near the border of Lower Canada (present-day Quebec) at the time of his birth.
+"Capt.
+Jethro May Bonney."
+His mother was Lucinda Laurana Webster, a relative of Daniel Webster.
+In 1816 the family moved to Cortland, New York.

 Founding of Bonneyville, Indiana

-Edward Bonney got married and moved to the frontier, in Elkhart County, Indiana, in 1837, with the intent of creating the city of Bonneyville, named after himself.
+Edward Bonney got married and moved to the frontier, in Elkhart County, Indiana, in 1835, with the intent of creating the city of Bonneyville, named after himself.
 In 1839, he was charged and fined for assault.
 Bonney built the Bonneyville Mill for grinding grain into flour and also built a saw mill.
-When Bonneyville failed to grow rapidly from a sleepy farm town into a bustling city, Bonney sold his most of the 80 acres he had purchased for his planned city in 1841.
+When Bonneyville failed to grow rapidly from a sleepy farm town into a bustling city, Bonney sold most of the 80 acres he had purchased for his planned city in 1841.
 He later bought the Goshen Hotel in Bonneyville and not long after sold the hotel and both his mills.

-Arrest for alleged counterfeiting
+Arrest for counterfeiting

-After being arrested in 1842 for allegedly being a counterfeiter, Bonney escaped from custody while being transported under armed guard for trial in Indianapolis.
-Bonney immediately left Indiana and traveled to Illinois.
+Bonney was arrested on suspicion of counterfeiting on July 9, 1842, along with Henry Kellogg and Obadiah Cooley, in Gustavus Township, Trumbull County, Ohio.
+Authorities found "about half a bushel of base coin, half dollars and Mexican dollars.” in their log cabin shop.
+At his August 4 arraignment, he pled not guilty and posted bail of $1000 on the surety of John Adams, a resident of Gustavus Township.
+But he failed to show up for his November 1, 1842 trial in Ohio.
+On January 30, 1844, the state of Ohio had issued a warrant to extradite Bonney from Indiana to stand trial on the 1842 counterfeiting charges.
+When Bonney fled Indiana for the Mormon city of Nauvoo, Illinois, in February 1844 he may have been just ahead of Joshua S. Smith, who bore the extradition warrant.